-7. Exercising Independent Judgement
+7. Exercising Independent Judgement As a councillor:

 7.1 I exercise my own independent judgement, taking decisions for good and substantial reasons.

 When making decisions you are expected to act in the public interest and as part of this to attach appropriate weight to all relevant considerations including, where appropriate, public opinion and the views of political groups.